piotrmurach/tty-config/README.md

 You can also prefix your environment variables.
 See [env_prefix=](#212-env_prefix)

-It's important to recognise that `set_env` doesn't record the value for the environment variables.
+It's important to recognise that `set_from_env` doesn't record the value for the environment variables.
 They are read each time from the `ENV` when `fetch` is called.

 ### 2.4 fetch